manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/dbca-typical-advanced/dbca-typical-advanced.md

 This lab assumes you have -
  - An Oracle Cloud account
  - Completed all previous labs successfully
- - Installed the Oracle Database software, configured Oracle home, and created a starter database on the host
+ - Installed the Oracle Database software, configured Oracle homes, and created databases on the host

 ## Task 1: Start Oracle DBCA from Oracle home 1